dell-democenter/dell-democenter.github.io/0499/Readme.md

 ## vcenter01 (by broadcomm)
 use either "admin@vsphere.local" or "windows session authentication". user "administrator@vpshere.local" is locked due to license agreement with broadcomm. if you need to create "user accounts" in vsphere use AD user from "demo.local".

+## ansible
+a linux host preconfigured to run automation with ansible playbooks.

 ## mail /exchange1 / exchange2
 this exchange dag let you reiceive and send email just internally. it not (yet) relaying any SMTP mails. the name of IP less DAG is "mail.demo.local" residing on two nodes "exchange1" and "exchange2"